YaWK/yawk.io/README.md

 <br><br>
 But please consider - YaWK is is in constant development and underlies <i>nearly daily changes</i>.
 Due this fact it can not be guaranteed that everything work in this test version like expected.
 You may <i>possibly</i> encounter some major or minor warnings and bugs.
 <br><br>
 Before YaWK will be released, you will get always the latest development version.
 After the first version is released, there will be a seperate development branch.
-You should wait for the official first release before you use YaWK in productive enviornments.
+You should wait for the official first release before you use YaWK in productive environment.
 I'm happy about comments, stars, followers and / or code contributions.
 Thank You.

 <h3>Open Development</h3>